Last Updated on by

-Not all players in an industry offer the exactly same range of products.
+Not all players in the industry offer the exactly same range of products.
 You may consider cross-selling to each other’s customers to get more revenue out of them and allow mutual growth to occur.

 Conversions are easier since the customer is already paying for the product.
-You can choose between 2 setups – one in which you receive a share in profits per referral or the other one where you both cross sell each other’s products.
+You can choose between 2 setups – one in which you receive a share in profits per referral or the other one where you both crosses sell each other’s products.

 As industry dynamics change, it helps to come together with the competition to achieve scale in things that affect your market.
-Lets say yours is a concept-based product requiring special efforts in promotion and consumer education, it’ll help to co-promote the idea of the entire industry and will lead to reduced promotion costs due to scale.
+Let’s say yours is a concept-based product requiring special efforts in promotion and consumer education, it’ll help to co-promote the idea of the entire industry and will lead to reduced promotion costs due to scale.